 Q: How is my Business Personal Property assessed?

 A: The taxpayer provides the original purchase price of each item as well as the year in which the items were purchased.
 Using this information, Tax Office staff applies depreciation schedules which are made available by the NC Department of Revenue to each item.

 Q: What do I do if my business has closed?

 A: If your business has closed or you sold it, you may fax or mail a letter identifying the business and providing the date that it was closed or sold.
 If the business was sold, we will also need contact information for the buyer.
 There is also a place to make note of this on the listing form, which is sent out each January.

-A: If you would like to request an extension for listing, you must request the extension in writing by January 31st for that year.
+A. If you would like to request an extension for listing, you must request the extension in writing by January 31st for that year.
 We will require a cause for the extension request as well as identifying information for the business in the letter of request.
-You will receive prompt notification if the extension is approved, and the extended due date for listing will be April 15th.
+You will receive prompt notification if the extension is approved.

 Q: How should I fill out the supplies section of the listing form?